Gordon Highlanders Museum: The collection

 The museum contains historical artefacts, memorabilia and regimental silverware.
 Within the building are a main gallery - the Grant Room - and a display of edged weapons and guns in the Armoury, along with a mock-up of the Regimental Officers' Mess, a Silver Room and a temporary exhibition space.
 Works by Sir George Reid are on loan from Aberdeen Art Gallery, and are displayed in various locations.
 A replica of a First World War trench was opened in 2019, and a 50% growth in visitor numbers followed.
 The Moffat Trench project won a tourism award at the end of 2019.

 Operations

 The museum is independent, self-financed and is governed by a charitable trust.
 Senior staff include the CEO and a curator.
 Its finances come predominantly from fundraisers and donations, and having nearly closed in 2016, after a downturn in corporate donations, notably from the oil and gas sector, it had recovered by 2019.
 Its operations are supported by, as of 2019, at least 170 volunteers.

 It also hosts the Aberdeen Modellers Society (AMS) who meet on a regular basis at the museum.

+OBE for museum's Chief Executive

+In the 2026 Birthday Honours, the Chief Executive of the museum John Fraser McLeish was appointed an Officer of the Order of the British Empire.